Deep learning to achieve clinically applicable segmentation of head and neck anatomy for radiotherapy: Discussion

-The wide variability in state-of-art and limited uptake in routine clinical practice motivates the need for clinical studies evaluating model performance in practice.
-Future work will seek to define the clinical acceptability of the segmented OARs produced by our models, and estimating the time-saving which could be achieved during the radiotherapy planning workflow.
+The wide variability in state-of-the-art and limited uptake in routine clinical practice motivates the need for clinical studies evaluating model performance in practice.
+Future work will seek to define the clinical acceptability of the segmented OARs produced by our models, and estimating the time-saving that could be achieved during the radiotherapy planning workflow in a real-world setting.

 A number of other study limitations should also be addressed in future work.
-We included only planning CT scans since magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) scans were not routinely performed for all patients in the UCLH dataset.
-Some OAR classes, such as optic chiasm, require co-registration with MRI images for optimal delineation and access to additional imaging has been shown to improve the delineation of optic nerves \cite{Mocnik2018-fv}.
-As a result certain OAR classes were deliberately excluded from this CT-based project and will be addressed in future work including MRI scans.
-With regard to the classes of OARs in this study we present a larger set of OARs than previously reported \cite{Daisne2013-uk, Fortunati2013-ay,Duc2015-qs, Hoogeman2008-dw,Levendag2008-ax,Qazi2011-ta,Sims2009-ou,Teguh2011-dq,Thomson2014-pr,Walker2014-dd,Raudaschl2017-mn,Fritscher2016-nd,Ibragimov2017-is,Hansch2018-jo,Ren2018-vi,Tam2018-rr,Wang2018-eq,Zhu2018-js} but there are some omissions (e.g., oral cavity) as there were not a sufficient number of examples in the training data that conformed to a standard international protocol.
+First, we included only planning CT scans since magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) scans were not routinely performed for all patients in the UCLH dataset.
+Some OAR classes, such as optic chiasm, require co-registration with MR images for optimal delineation and access to additional imaging has been shown to improve the delineation of optic nerves \cite{Mocnik2018-fv}.
+As a result, certain OAR classes were deliberately excluded from this CT-based project and will be addressed in future work which will incorporate MRI scans.
+A second limitation regards the classes of OARs in this study.
+While we present one of the largest sets of reported OARs in the literature \cite{kosmin2019rapid, tang2019clinically, guo2020organ}, some omissions occurred (e.g., oral cavity) due to an insufficient number of examples in the training data that conformed to a standard international protocol.
 The number of oncologists used in the creation of our ground truth may not have fully captured the variability in OAR segmentation, or may have been biased towards a particular interpretation of the Brouwer Atlas used as our segmentation protocol.
-Even in an organ as simple as the spinal cord that is traditionally done well by autosegmentation algorithms there is ambiguity between the inclusion of, for example, the nerve roots.
+Even in an organ as simple as the spinal cord that is traditionally reliably outlined by auto-segmentation algorithms, there is ambiguity between the inclusion of, for example, the nerve roots.
 Such variation may widen the thresholds of acceptable deviation in favour of the model despite a consistent protocol.
-Future work will address these deficits, alongside lymph node regions which represent another time consuming aspect of OAR outlining during radiotherapy planning.
+Future work will address these deficits, alongside time-consuming lymph node segmentation.

+Finally, neither of the test sets used in this paper include the patients' protected-characteristic status.
+This is a significant limitation as it prevents the study of intersectional fairness.